syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 {% endhighlight %}

-## Creating Custom Charts
+## Create Custom Charts

 Essential Presentation facilitates you to create custom charts by adding different charts series for a single chart.

 For example, you can use a Bar- clustered chart for the first data series and a scatter- line- marker chart for the second series.
-As a result, you can have a Bar- clustered chart, combined with a scatter- line- marker chart.
+As a result, you can have a Bar-clustered chart combined with a scatter-line-marker chart.

-The following code example demonstrates creating custom charts.
+The following code example demonstrates how to create custom charts.

 {% highlight c# %}
 [C#]